zriyansh/signoz.io/blog/2022-06-10-opentelemetry-php.md

 **Step 5: Running the PHP application**

-Run your PHP application with the following command: <br>
+Run your PHP application with the following command: <br/>
 Make sure you cd into the src directory of sample-php-app to run the below command:

 ```go